saucelabs/sauce-school/codelabs/Module1_TestRunner.md

 ### Update Sauce Config File

 Before you can run your tests using saucectl, you need to tell Cypress where it can find the test files it needs to run.
 You will do this in `.sauce/config.yml`.
-Under the Suites tag,  add and modify the existing entry under the `"suites"` field:
+Under the [`suites` tag](https://docs.saucelabs.com/testrunner-toolkit/configuration/common-syntax#suites),  add and modify the existing entry under the `"suites"` field: